prathamadh/VHDLLab/1x8demultiplexer/readme.md

 - **demux.vhdl**: Contains the VHDL code for the demultiplexer.
 - **demux_tb.vhdl**: This file, providing documentation for the VHDL implementation.

-## Code Explanation

-### Entity Declaration
-## Markdown Explanation of Demultiplexer VHDL Code
+## Code Explanation of Demultiplexer VHDL Code

-This markdown file explains the VHDL code for a 4-to-1 demultiplexer.

 **Code Summary:**